 releasing the cable during seat-man separation.

-Seat modifications over
+Seat modifications over the years

 To improve seat performance and reliability, as